Valuative stability of polarised varieties: Introduction

 This fully explains the role played by valuations in the study of K-stability of polarised varieties.
 We also prove analogous results for K-semistability, (equivariant) K-polystability and uniform K-stability.
 Our proof is modelled on that of Fujita \cite{fujita-hyperplane, fujita-valuative}, and the primary differences arise from the fact that the Donaldson-Futaki invariant takes a significantly simpler form in the Fano setting; this explains the appearance of the derivative of the volume in the $\beta$-invariant.

-It is worth emphasising that one should \emph{not} expect that valuative stability is equivalent to K-stability in general, and equivariant versions of this statement fail, for example, in the toric setting.
+In general one should \emph{not} expect that valuative stability is equivalent to K-stability, and equivariant versions of this statement fail in the toric setting.
 Nevertheless, a deep result of Li-Xu states that for K-stability of \emph{Fano} varieties $(X,-K_X)$, it \emph{is} equivalent to check K-stability with respect to test configurations with irreducible central fibre \cite{li-xu}.
 Thus Fujita's work implies that valuative stability of Fano varieties is equivalent to K-stability.
 This therefore explains, from the point of view of valuations, the difference between the Fano theory and the general theory.
 Moreover, test configurations with smooth, hence irreducible, central fibre play an important role in many analytic works concerning the existence of constant scalar curvature K\"ahler metrics \cite{chen-sun, szekelyhidi}, and hence one should expect Theorem \ref{thm:intromainthm} to be a powerful tool.
 Theorem \ref{thm:intromainthm} in any case produces a concrete obstruction to K-stability of polarised varieties, which we expect to play a similar role to Ross-Thomas' slope stability \cite{ross-thomas}, in that the resulting criterion should be practically checkable in concrete examples.

 Beyond the case of anticanonically polarised Fano varieties, Delcroix has recently shown that there are certain polarised spherical varieties $(X,L)$ for which the existence of a constant scalar curvature K\"ahler metric is equivalent to equivariant K-polystability with respect to test configurations with irreducible central fibre \cite[Section 11]{TD}, and is hence also equivalent to K-polystability \cite{BDL}.
 Thus we obtain a full valuative criterion for K-polystability also in this case.
 Delcroix's examples have polarisations close to the anticanonical class $-K_X$ in their ample cone, and he suggests that an analogous statement should be true for arbitrary polarised spherical varieties, provided the polarisation is sufficiently close to the anticanonical class.
 Going even further, it seems reasonable to suggest that for general polarisations of Fano varieties $(X,L)$, provided the polarisation is sufficiently close to $-K_X$, it may be the case that K-polystability is equivalent to K-polystability with respect to test configurations with irreducible central fibre, generalising the result of Li-Xu \cite{li-xu} and meaning our valuative criterion would characterise K-polystability for more general polarisations of Fano varieties.